Church of Azazel > Structure > History

 In the summer of 2006, Geifodd decided to leave the online Satanist scene entirely, for personal reasons.
 By then, the private forum of the online congregation of the Church of Azazel had been pretty much dead for a year, though our other, more general Theistic Satanism forums were still thriving.

-During the summer of 2006, Diane wrote some articles to flesh out the theology of the Church of Azazel, including The rising gods of the modern West, and also made some related revisions to the rituals on her Theistic Satanism site.
-In September 2006, she finally finished her drafts of a membership structure and code of conduct, both of which are currently tentative.
+During the summer of 2006, as mentioned earlier, Diane wrote some articles to flesh out the theology of the Church of Azazel, including The rising gods of the modern West, and also made some related revisions to the rituals on her Theistic Satanism site.
+In September 2006, she finally finished her first drafts of a membership structure and code of conduct, both of which are currently tentative.

 Diane was now ready for another try at launching the Church of Azazel, this time both as an Internet-based group and as a local group to meet in person in New York City.
 But she was willing to do so only if and when she encountered some sufficiently enthusiastic and actively helpful prospective members, either in the Theistic Satanism forums or at the New York City Satanism Meetup.
-In the meantime, she continued to work on other Satanism-related projects, such as the anti-Nazi pages that were added to her Theistic Satanism site in November and December 2006.
+Such members did not appear on the scene until 2009.
+In the meantime, Diane continued to work on other Satanism-related projects, such as the anti-Nazi pages that were added to her Theistic Satanism site in November and December 2006.

 In Feburary 2007, Diane started the a local NYC Meetup group for the Church of Azazel.
 However, even the main Satanism Meetup group was not yet large enough to form a viable subgroup devoted to the Church of Azazel paradigm.